23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

 ### Part 2: Design the Alphabet
 I wanted to have an incredible amount of flexibility to create all kinds of symbols while still ensuring they remained very legible.
 Therefore, I decided to continue developing my block lines design.
 Initially, I felt that the lines alone were too plain, so I introduced a splash of colour by incorporating a filled-in rectangle for the inner regions of the letters.
 My intention was to create visible spacing between the lines, accentuating the edges of each line.
 Given the curved nature of the lines, I maintained consistency with the design's mood by curving the inner rectangle as well.

 This design was effective until I reached the letter 'f'.
 Here, I needed five lines without a full rectangle.
-To accommodate this, I adjusted the rectangle toggle to correlate with the line count.
+To accommodate this, I adjusted the rectangle toggle to correlate with the edge count.
 This approach served well until I encountered the number '3'.
 This character required drawing the edges of the rectangle in a specific order, as the initial line drawn was on the left, needing to remain empty for the '3' shape.
 To address this, I introduced a parameter to control the sequence of line drawing.

 I had decided that letters with parts that hang over the "baseline" should extend outside the bounding box.
 I made this decision because my text is in lowercase, and it would appear incorrect for letters like 'b' and 'p' to start at the same height.